-A Unknown.
-In the 2020 Medicare Physician Fee Schedule, the allowed amount is indeterminate.
+A Payment amounts are unknown at this time.
+In the 2021 Medicare Physician Fee Schedule, the allowed amount is indeterminate.
 Since there is no national coverage policy for this Category III CPT code, each Medicare Administrative Contractor (MAC) will determine coverage and payment for the surgeon.
 Medicare does not bundle 0356T with most ophthalmic procedures, including cataract surgery.

 If your MAC defines 0356T as not covered, ask the patient to assume financial responsibility using a financial waiver.
 A financial waiver can take several forms depending on insurance.

 Q What is the Medicare facility reimbursement for 0156T?

 A Effective July 1, 2019, CMS assigned DEXTENZA to APC 9308 within the national OPPS payment schedule for facilities (HOPD or ASC).5 Each unit is allowed $138.749; so, 4 units is allowed $555.
 The reimbursement rate changes periodically and depends on the manufacturer’s average selling price as reported to CMS.

 Q What is the Medicare facility reimbursement for 0356T?

 A In the ASC, the allowed amount for 0356T is zero; no separate payment applies.
 In the HOPD, payment of APC 5733 depends on how the allied procedure is categorized.
 When the procedure performed is cataract surgery with IOL, the payment for 0356T is bundled within the comprehensive APC 5491 ($2079) so there is no additional payment.
 In neither case is the facility allowed to hold the beneficiary financially responsible, even with a financial waiver or ABN.

 Q Is there separate payment to the HOPD or ASC for DEXTENZA?